Samsursekh/Placement-Practice/Tasks-live-coding/Counter-Redux.md

 # create a counter app manage state using redux

-As an AI language model, I do not have the ability to provide a fully functional app with a UI, but I can provide a basic outline of how to create a counter app using Redux to manage state.

 Set up the Redux store
 Create a new file for the store
 Import createStore from the redux library